limacat76/darkplaces-rs/README.md

 * Build Darkplaces
 * Run Darkplaces

+#### What about code that cannot be translated in Rust?
+(Platform Dependant Code)

+* It will be wrapped in .dll or .so files

 ### Phases

-This plan will probably change, but this is the initial lowdown.
+This plan will change, but this is the initial lowdown.

 * Basic "leaf" Code
 * Core Logic
 * Code Needing I/O
+* 0.9 Release
+* Remove unsafe pointers
 * 1.0 Release
 * Multithreaded logic for the game engine (?)
 * 2.0 Release
 * Add a Vulkan Renderer
 * 3.0 Release

-### Groups

-* Strings Manipulation
-* Memory Manipulation
-* Networking

 ### Non conversion Wishlist